iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 # What is a Websocket?
 WebSocket allows a user to send and receive messages to a server.
 So basically, this is a way of communication between **Client** and **Server**.
-Let's understand this communication first, we will come back to WebSocket in a little while.
+Let's understand this communication first, we will return to WebSocket in a while.
 ## Client and Server
 Web browsers (Client) and servers communicate via TCP/IP.
 Hypertext Transfer Protocol (HTTP) is the standard application protocol *on top of* TCP/IP supporting requests (from the web browser) and their responses (from server).
 ### How does this work?